mitradranirban/samaano-fonts/fontbakery/fontbakery-report.md

-* 🔥 **FAIL** <p>Variable font instance name 'Samaano UltraExpanded Black ExtraLight' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 260 exceeds 32 characters.</p>
+* 🔥 **FAIL** <p>Variable font instance name 'Samaano UltraCondensed Black Thin' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 258 exceeds 32 characters.</p>
 <p>This has been found to cause shaping issues for some accented letters in Microsoft Word on Windows 10 and 11.</p>
  [code: instance-too-long]

-* 🔥 **FAIL** <p>Variable font instance name 'Samaano UltraExpanded Black ExtraLight' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 260 exceeds 32 characters.</p>
+* 🔥 **FAIL** <p>Variable font instance name 'Samaano UltraCondensed Black Thin' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 258 exceeds 32 characters.</p>
 <p>This has been found to cause shaping issues for some accented letters in Microsoft Word on Windows 10 and 11.</p>
  [code: instance-too-long]

-* 🔥 **FAIL** <p>Variable font instance name 'Samaano UltraExpanded Black Light' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 262 exceeds 32 characters.</p>
+* 🔥 **FAIL** <p>Variable font instance name 'Samaano UltraCondensed Black ExtraLight' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 260 exceeds 32 characters.</p>
 <p>This has been found to cause shaping issues for some accented letters in Microsoft Word on Windows 10 and 11.</p>
  [code: instance-too-long]

-* 🔥 **FAIL** <p>Variable font instance name 'Samaano UltraExpanded Black Light' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 262 exceeds 32 characters.</p>
+* 🔥 **FAIL** <p>Variable font instance name 'Samaano UltraCondensed Black ExtraLight' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 260 exceeds 32 characters.</p>
 <p>This has been found to cause shaping issues for some accented letters in Microsoft Word on Windows 10 and 11.</p>
  [code: instance-too-long]

-* 🔥 **FAIL** <p>Variable font instance name 'Samaano UltraExpanded Black Regular' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 264 exceeds 32 characters.</p>
+* 🔥 **FAIL** <p>Variable font instance name 'Samaano UltraCondensed Black Light' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 262 exceeds 32 characters.</p>
 <p>This has been found to cause shaping issues for some accented letters in Microsoft Word on Windows 10 and 11.</p>
  [code: instance-too-long]

-* 🔥 **FAIL** <p>Variable font instance name 'Samaano UltraExpanded Black Regular' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 264 exceeds 32 characters.</p>
+* 🔥 **FAIL** <p>Variable font instance name 'Samaano UltraCondensed Black Light' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 262 exceeds 32 characters.</p>
 <p>This has been found to cause shaping issues for some accented letters in Microsoft Word on Windows 10 and 11.</p>
  [code: instance-too-long]

-* 🔥 **FAIL** <p>Variable font instance name 'Samaano UltraExpanded Black Medium' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 266 exceeds 32 characters.</p>
+* 🔥 **FAIL** <p>Variable font instance name 'Samaano UltraCondensed Black Regular' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 264 exceeds 32 characters.</p>
 <p>This has been found to cause shaping issues for some accented letters in Microsoft Word on Windows 10 and 11.</p>
  [code: instance-too-long]

-* 🔥 **FAIL** <p>Variable font instance name 'Samaano UltraExpanded Black Medium' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 266 exceeds 32 characters.</p>
+* 🔥 **FAIL** <p>Variable font instance name 'Samaano UltraCondensed Black Regular' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 264 exceeds 32 characters.</p>
 <p>This has been found to cause shaping issues for some accented letters in Microsoft Word on Windows 10 and 11.</p>
  [code: instance-too-long]

-* 🔥 **FAIL** <p>Variable font instance name 'Samaano UltraExpanded Black SemiBold' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 268 exceeds 32 characters.</p>
+* 🔥 **FAIL** <p>Variable font instance name 'Samaano UltraCondensed Black Medium' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 266 exceeds 32 characters.</p>
 <p>This has been found to cause shaping issues for some accented letters in Microsoft Word on Windows 10 and 11.</p>
  [code: instance-too-long]

-* 🔥 **FAIL** <p>Variable font instance name 'Samaano UltraExpanded Black SemiBold' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 268 exceeds 32 characters.</p>
+* 🔥 **FAIL** <p>Variable font instance name 'Samaano UltraCondensed Black Medium' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 266 exceeds 32 characters.</p>
 <p>This has been found to cause shaping issues for some accented letters in Microsoft Word on Windows 10 and 11.</p>
  [code: instance-too-long]

-* 🔥 **FAIL** <p>Variable font instance name 'Samaano UltraExpanded Black ExtraBold' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 272 exceeds 32 characters.</p>
+* 🔥 **FAIL** <p>Variable font instance name 'Samaano UltraCondensed Black SemiBold' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 268 exceeds 32 characters.</p>
 <p>This has been found to cause shaping issues for some accented letters in Microsoft Word on Windows 10 and 11.</p>
  [code: instance-too-long]

-* 🔥 **FAIL** <p>Variable font instance name 'Samaano UltraExpanded Black ExtraBold' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 272 exceeds 32 characters.</p>
+* 🔥 **FAIL** <p>Variable font instance name 'Samaano UltraCondensed Black SemiBold' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 268 exceeds 32 characters.</p>
 <p>This has been found to cause shaping issues for some accented letters in Microsoft Word on Windows 10 and 11.</p>
  [code: instance-too-long]

-* 🔥 **FAIL** <p>Variable font instance name 'Samaano UltraExpanded Black Black' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 274 exceeds 32 characters.</p>
+* 🔥 **FAIL** <p>Variable font instance name 'Samaano UltraCondensed Black Bold' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 270 exceeds 32 characters.</p>
 <p>This has been found to cause shaping issues for some accented letters in Microsoft Word on Windows 10 and 11.</p>
  [code: instance-too-long]

+* 🔥 **FAIL** <p>Variable font instance name 'Samaano UltraCondensed Black Bold' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 270 exceeds 32 characters.</p>
+<p>This has been found to cause shaping issues for some accented letters in Microsoft Word on Windows 10 and 11.</p>
+ [code: instance-too-long]

+* 🔥 **FAIL** <p>Variable font instance name 'Samaano UltraCondensed Black ExtraBold' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 272 exceeds 32 characters.</p>
+<p>This has been found to cause shaping issues for some accented letters in Microsoft Word on Windows 10 and 11.</p>
+ [code: instance-too-long]

+* 🔥 **FAIL** <p>Variable font instance name 'Samaano UltraCondensed Black ExtraBold' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 272 exceeds 32 characters.</p>
+<p>This has been found to cause shaping issues for some accented letters in Microsoft Word on Windows 10 and 11.</p>
+ [code: instance-too-long]

+* 🔥 **FAIL** <p>Variable font instance name 'Samaano UltraCondensed Black Black' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 274 exceeds 32 characters.</p>
+<p>This has been found to cause shaping issues for some accented letters in Microsoft Word on Windows 10 and 11.</p>
+ [code: instance-too-long]

-* 🔥 **FAIL** <p>Variable font instance name 'Samaano UltraExpanded Black Black' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 274 exceeds 32 characters.</p>
+* 🔥 **FAIL** <p>Variable font instance name 'Samaano UltraCondensed Black Black' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 274 exceeds 32 characters.</p>
 <p>This has been found to cause shaping issues for some accented letters in Microsoft Word on Windows 10 and 11.</p>
  [code: instance-too-long]